 When it comes to astronomy, Ireland is blessed with many brilliant, world changing individuals, whose driving ambition was to make a difference and improve the world.
 One particular woman from Lurgan in Co.
 Armagh, Ireland is certainly at the forefront of what was once a mostly male dominated science.
 Her discovery, despite being described as "one of the most significant scientific achievements of the 20th Century" was overshadowed by her male contempories and thus her discovery was denied a Nobel Prize in Physics.
 As a postgraduate student, this woman discovered the first ‘radio pulsars’ in 1967 emanating from deep space.
 The discovery was recognised by the award of the Nobel Prize in Physics to her thesis supervisor Antony Hewish and to the astronomer Martin Ryle.
 The woman was excluded, despite having been the first person to observe and precisely analyze the pulsars, a crystal-clear case of male chauvinism.

-Jocelyn Bell was born in Lurgan, County Armagh, Ireland to M. Allison and G. Philip Bell.
+Jocelyn Bell was born on July 15, 1943, in Lurgan, County Armagh, Ireland to M. Allison and G. Philip Bell.
 Her father was an architect who had helped design the Armagh Planetarium, and during visits she was encouraged by the staff to pursue astronomy professionally.
 As a young girl Jocelyn also discovered her father's books on astronomy.
 She grew up in Lurgan town and attended the Preparatory Department of Lurgan College from 1948 to 1956, where she, like the other girls, was not permitted to study science until her parents protested against the school's policy.
 Previously, the girls' curriculum had included such subjects as home economics, cooking and cross-stitching rather than science.
 She failed the eleven-plus exam and her parents sent her to the Mount School, York, a Quaker girls' boarding school.
 There she was favorably impressed by her physics teacher, Mr. Tillott, and said of him “You do not have to learn lots and lots of facts; you just learn a few key things, then you can apply and build and develop from those.
 Mr. Tillot was a really good teacher and showed me, actually, how easy physics was.

 A publication announcing the discovery of pulsars had five authors including Jocelyn Bell.
 Hewish, her supervisor’s name was listed first, and Jocelyn Bell's second.
 Hewish was awarded the Nobel Prize, along with Martin Ryle, without the inclusion of Bell as a co-recipient.
 Many prominent astronomers criticized this omission, including Sir Fred Hoyle.
 In 1977, Bell herself played down this controversy, saying, "I believe it would demean Nobel Prizes if they were awarded to research students, except in very exceptional cases, and I do not believe this is one of them."
 The Royal Swedish Academy of Sciences, in their press release announcing the 1974 Nobel Prize in Physics, cited Ryle and Hewish for their pioneering work in radio-astrophysics, with particular mention of Ryle's work on aperture-synthesis technique, and Hewish's decisive role in the discovery of pulsars.